Russian submarine Magadan: Construction and career

-On 3 October 2003, he represented the Russian Navy during a visit to the American military delegation.

-From 2007 to 2008, the boat was repaired.

-In July 2009, he took part in the Pacific Fleet's Naval Parade in the Amur Bay.
+On 3 October 2003, she represented the Russian Navy during a visit by an American military delegation.From 2007 to 2008, the boat was repaired and she took part in the Pacific Fleet's Naval Parade in the Amur Bay in July 2009.

-The K-331 Magadan was in Bolshoy Kamen on 27 June 2015.

-As of 28 June 2015, it was located on the territory of the Zvezda Far Eastern Factory in Bolshoy Kamen, awaiting the next renovation.
+The K-331 Magadan was in Bolshoy Kamen on 27 June 2015.As of 28 June 2015, it was located on the territory of the Zvezda Far Eastern Factory in Bolshoy Kamen, awaiting a refit.
 As of 24 August 2017, the repair and modernization of the submarine is nearing completion.
 On 11 August, it became known that the name Magadan will be given to the projected diesel-electric submarine of Project 636.3 Varshavyanka.

 On 10 October 2019, a decision was made instead of K-322, India plans to lease K-331 Magadan.
 The transfer, after repair and modernization, to the lease of the Indian Navy was scheduled for 2022, though this did not take place.
 The transfer of a Russian SSN to India was subsequently delayed to at least 2028 and it may, or may not, involve Magadan.